 History buffs (and a lot of other folks) will find plenty of things to do in Cordoba, Spain.

 Cordoba is one of Spain’s most beautiful cities and the perfect place for a culture-filled city break.
 Just walking around the city’s historic old town is endlessly fascinating, as you discover hidden plazas and ancient buildings around every corner.

-Of course, the most impressive of these monuments is the Mezquita, an awe-inspiring mosque that should be on every traveler’s bucket list.
-With its repeating red-and-white arches, and beautiful Islamic artworks, this building provides a fascinating window onto the past glory of Moorish Spain.
+Of course, the most impressive of these monuments is the Mezquita.
+This awe-inspiring mosque should be on every traveler’s bucket list.
+With its repeating red-and-white arches and beautiful Islamic artworks, this building provides a fascinating window into the past glory of Moorish Spain.

 When you’ve finally had your fill of sightseeing, another of the top things to do in Cordoba is to stop for a drink or some tapas in one of the city’s many lush courtyards.
-These secluded spaces, also known as ‘patios’, are to be found across the city and make excellent spots to relax and unwind after a busy day.
+These secluded spaces, also known as ‘patios’, are to be found across the city and are excellent spots to relax and unwind after a busy day.